 Small bumps in the graph are indications of new or renewed activity (a Friday email being opened on Monday for example) but bumps or larger spikes can also indicate that the message was forwarded on, or sent to another list:

 Viewing opens on multiple devices

-In this case, a great report to run is the Opens and Click by device type in order to see the type of devices the opens are coming from.
+In this case, a great report to run is the Opens, Clicks and Device in order to see the type of devices the opens are coming from.

-This type of report can give great insight into how your emails are being accessed and helps paint a much more complete picture of where your data is coming from.
+This type of report can give great insight into how your emails are being accessed and help paint a much more complete picture of where your data is coming from.

 Opens are always the result of a user opening the message.
 Using the two reports above can help give you more certainty about where your emails are going and how they're being accessed.